AbduazizZiyodov/google-it/README.md

-# Just Google-it Telegram Bot !
+# 🔥Google-it Telegram Bot

-Google Search from telegram bot 😀 (inline query)
+> `Google Search` from telegram bot 😀 (bot works inline)

+For using this bot you need to place your group id in your environment.
+Bot checks its users for a member of your group.
+Users have to be members of your group for using the bot's functionality!
+If the user is not a member of your group, the bot automatically sends a message to the user about it.

 ## **Setup**